 The next step is to combine the sounds you’ve made.
 For example, 22 could be “nun.”
 You simply add a vowel to the two letters to make a word.

 Based on this principle, you can make a sound-word association with any number.
+This will help you memorize long digits, eventually equations, or even info related to Bitcoin and cryptocurrencies.

 Take 235, for example.
 There are different possibilities, but “animal” is the first thing that comes to my mind.
 What comes to yours?

-Add A Memory Palace To The Mix
+Add A Memory Palace To The Major System

 Memory Palace work technically belongs to the term, “method of loci.”